voyanttools/Voyant/src/main/webapp/docs/tutorials/guides/tools/textualarc.md

 ## Spyral

-To use Textualarc widget in Spyral you can use the following code as a starting point.
+To use TextualArc widget in Spyral you can use the following code as a starting point.
 Modify the config object to modify the visualization.

 ```
 let config = {
-    "DocIndex": null,
+    "docIndex": null,
     "minRawFreq": null,
     "speed": null,
-    "StopList": null
+    "stopList": null
 };

-loadCorpus("austen").tool("Textualarc", config);
+loadCorpus("austen").tool("textualarc", config);
 ```

-Please see {@link Tools.Textualarc} for more information about configuration.
+Please see {@link Tools.TextualArc} for more information about configuration.

 ## Additional Information